In this studio, hidden talents are set free.Read More

 Currently Reading: Traditional Oil Painting by Virgil Elliott

-The surface of the painting is made up of layers of oils, inks and wax, which give the finished work a three dimensional quality.
+Sneak Peak behind the latest magic of Leonie.e.Brown Artist.
+The surface of the painting is made up of layers of oils, inks and wax, which gives the finished work a three dimentional quality.
 A sense of seeing through the top layer into hidden messages and layers below.
-The layering give the work a softness and richness that invites the...Read More
+The layering gives...Read More

 Win a Painting!

 All you have to do is subscribe to my Instagram account, comment, and share, to be in with a chance of winning one of my paintings.